 - Anyone with property in more than one state should seriously consider transferring ownership of it to a living trust to avoid having to have more than one probate.
 For example, if you own a New York home with a Florida condo, you should consider transferring both residences to a living trust to avoid having your will probated in two states.

 - Another case that clearly requires considering the use of a living trust is when your family members are distant relatives.
 For example distant cousins or nephews.
 Especially if you have lost contact with those family members.
-In such a case, not only will the executor named in your will (or the attorney you hire) have to demonstrate “due diligence” in locating all family members, they must also show if one or more of them cannot be located.
+In such a case, not only will the executor of estate in New York named in your will (or the attorney you hire) have to demonstrate “due diligence” in locating all family members, they must also show if one or more of them cannot be located.

 - Following the previous point, in the event that distant relatives cannot be found, the executor will have to obtain something called a “Publication Order”.
 This will involve spending hundreds or thousands of dollars on one of those legal advertisements that no one reads.
 All to notify these people of their possible interest in the estate, regardless of whether or not you named them in your will.
 Consider that all of that cost will be funded by the estate itself, thus decreasing the total pot to be distributed to your heirs.